-Under the Companies Act 2006 we are required to report to you if, in our opinion:
+Under the Companies Act 2006 we are required to report to you if,

-- we have not received all the information and explanations we require for our audit; or - adequate accounting records have not been kept by the parent company, or returns adequate for our audit have not been received from branches not visited by us; or - the parent company financial statements are not in agreement with the accounting records and returns.
+- We have not received all the information and explanations we require for our audit; or - Adequate accounting records have not been kept by the parent company, or returns adequate for our audit have not been received from branches not visited by us; or - .
+The parent company financial statements are not in agreement with the accounting records and returns.